Liberature: Description of liberature

 Liberature refers to a new kind of literature, a trans-genre, in which the text and the material form of a book constitute an inseparable whole.
-The term itself is derived from the word 'literature', but draws from the Latin liber, meaning "a book" and "the free one", as well as libra meaning "measurement" or "writing as a measurement of words."
+The term itself is derived from the word 'literature', but draws from the Latin liber, meaning "a book" and "the free one", as well as liber meaning "measurement" or "writing as a measurement of words."
 In a work of liberature, text does not serve as the sole source of meaning; the shape and the construction of the book, its format, the number of pages, its typographical layout, the size and type of the font applied, pictures and photographs integrated with the text, and type of paper or other material used in the process of creation of the book are all taken into consideration.
-The reader confronts a work of liberature as a total package, which often assumes a non-traditional shape, the quality of which, in practice, sometime involves a radical separation from the traditional design of the book.
+The reader confronts a work of liberature as a total package, which often assumes a non-traditional shape, the quality of which, in practice, sometimes involves a radical separation from the traditional design of the book.
 Its textual message dictates the physical shape that the work finally assumes.
 All of this lends a level of intent and control to the creator of liberature that surpasses that of other genres.

 The demands posed by liberature shape a new kind of reader.
 In traditional texts, the reader empirically processes the text of a work in order to attain a desired level of understanding; one follows the steps of a model reader, whose purpose is to bring oneself closer to one's virtual model.
 Certain works diverge from this concept of linear, textual reading such as those by Umberto Eco or Roland Barthes.
 Such works introduce uncertainty into these structured expectations and programs of behavior.
 Neither the works of Eco nor Barthes constitute liberature, but they exemplify a difference in the quality of the programming of the reader's experience.

-The printed works of liberature, although diverse in the application, share the following variables of the traversal function:
+The printed works of liberature, although diverse in their application, share the following variables of the traversal function: